lulab/Ribowave/README.md

 - <exons.gtf> :  a gtf file for only the exons from transcripts of intersect, eg: `X.exons.gtf`

-- <genome\> :  the file including all the chromosomes and its genome size. **Noted:The genome size file can be obtained by using `samtools faidx` function with the input of fasta file. `genome` may look like this:
+- <genome\> :  the file including all the chromosomes and its genome size. **Noted**:The genome size file can be obtained by using `samtools faidx` function with the input of fasta file. `genome` may look like this:

     ```
     2L	23513712